edterbak/NodeRed2/readme.md

 **About v26.2.1 Stable**

 This flow version works best with heishamon firmwares from 3.1 or higher.
 Recommanded is fw3.9 as it is the latest stable.
 <br/>

-There are also some breaking changes in the SoftStart function.<br>
+Important note: There are breaking changes compared to v25.
+Please read the xxx section<br>
-Please read the tooltips from the menu items to set it correctly.<br>
+Also read the tooltips from the menu items to set it correctly.<br>
 If you are updating from a previous version, please check and verify all settings again.

 ********